General solutions of one class of field equations: Introduction

-In this paper we consider a new field equation (system of equations) (\ref{nik:eq}) in the pseudo-Euclidian space $\R^{p,q}$, which is said to be a primitive field equation.
-We present new class of gauge-invariant solutions (\ref{YM:var}) of the Yang-Mills equations, which corresponds to the solutions of the primitive field equation (\ref{nik:eq}).
+In this paper we consider a class of so-called {\em primitive field equations} (systems of equations) (\ref{nik:eq}).
+These equations are considered in pseudo-Euclidian spaces $\R^{p,q}$ and have different Lie groups of gauge symmetry.
+We find general solutions of primitive field equations corresponding to a wide class of gauge Lie groups.
+A partial case of such equations was considered in 1930-1939 in the theory of Dirac equation on curved pseudo-Riemannian manifolds of signature (1,3).
+Namely, it is a condition of generalized covariant constancy of $\gamma$-matrices, which is gauge invariant w.r.t. the spinor Lie group ${\rm Spin}(1,3)$ (see, for example, \cite{Mitsk} formula (4.5.13)).

-A simple particular case (with spinor gauge symmetry) of the invented class of solutions of Yang-Mills equations was considered in \cite{TrMIAN}.
+In the theory of model field equations developed by authors in a series of papers and in monograph \cite{mybook:eng} there arise necessity to solve primitive field equations in pseudo-Euclidean space $\R^{1,3}$ with various gauge Lie groups (see Section 2).
+Also, primitive field equations are used in the theory of Yang-Mills equations.
+Namely, we present a new class of gauge-invariant solutions of Yang-Mills equations, which correspond to solutions of primitive field equations (see \cite{TrMIAN}).